 Storage of belongings:

-It the applicant’s responsibility for storage of furniture and belongings that may need to be stored during a stay in temporary accommodation.
+It is the applicant’s responsibility for storage of furniture and belongings that may need to be stored during a stay in temporary accommodation.
 The Council have a number of garages that can be rented to applicants for this purpose.
 If storage is required, an applicant should let their case officer know as soon as possible.

 Pets: